Citroen e-C4 performance, top speed, motor

 - 2Range, battery & chargingThe e-C4's relative lack of range versus some rivals is countered by good charging capability

-- 4Electric motor, drive & performance - currently readingThe e-C4 comfortable and has sufficient performance, but we'd prefer a more controlled driving experience
+- 4Performance, motor & drive - currently readingThe e-C4 comfortable and has sufficient performance, but we'd prefer a more controlled driving experience

-- 5Interior & comfortPractical, comfortable and with decent infotainment, there's plenty to like inside the e-C4
+- 5Interior, dashboard & comfortPractical, comfortable and with decent infotainment, the Citroen e-C4 offers plenty to like inside